Noemi Wilson-Debriano – Owner / Trainer

 Noemi started riding at the age of 6 yrs old when her family couldn’t get her off of a pony ride.
 Her early training was with Penny Kinnally of Overpeck Stable where she began earning lessons in the Hunter/ Jumper disciplines and succeeded in showing.
 During quarterly trips to France, she was also trained in Pony Club, Dressage, Eventing, and Vaulting.
-She became a working student from 13 years on to earn her lessons and showing opportunities.
+She became a working student from 11 years on to earn her lessons and showing opportunities.

 She got her first horse training job with Franklin Lakes Equestrian Center at 15 years old.
-In addition to working at the barn, she also worked as a Veterinary Assistant at a local veterinary office.
+In addition to working at the barn, she also worked several years as a Veterinary Technician at a local veterinary office.
 While at Delaware Valley College earning a degree in Animal Sciences and Psychology, without any horses to ride, she went door to door to find prospective horses to train and show.
 Her tenacity allowed her to train several horses in the area.
 She also rode with the Intercollegiate Horse Show Association (IHSA).